computer-catt/PurplePrune/README.md

 this theme is designed to change the way discord looks without any layout changes or excessive edits, same reason people like the default discord nitro theme

+# Important notes:
+- Use Dark theme! turn sync off if you'd like to use another discord theme on a different device.
-note: designed for vencord, you need both themeconfig and purpleprune active at the same time
+- you need both themeconfig and purpleprune active at the same time.

-alternitavely put the contents of [themeconfig.css](https://raw.githubusercontent.com/computer-catt/PurplePrune/main/ThemeConfig.css) in your quickcss to edit the background
+- alternitavely put the contents of [themeconfig.css](https://raw.githubusercontent.com/computer-catt/PurplePrune/main/ThemeConfig.css) in your quickcss to edit the background.

 # How to install into vencord?
 add these 2 lines into your vencord theme fetcher